-Yes, there may be a shortage of Norepinephrine and Dopamine in someones’ system, but they may also have neuroreceptors that are in need of repair.
+Yes, there may be a shortage of norepinephrine and dopamine in a persons’ system, but they may also have neuroreceptors that are in need of repair.

-Simply taking a stimulant may or may not help the persons’ condition.
+Simply taking a stimulant may or may not help their condition.

 This is why I believe that taking nootropics is a much more effective solution to treatment for ADHD & ADD.

-Nootropics are typically naturally sourced substances that provide numerous benefits, and they usually have synergistic effects when taken together.
+Nootropics are usually naturally sourced substances that provide numerous benefits, and they typically have synergistic effects when taken together.